jloriso/cs330/readme.md

 ```

 You can select for the computer to randomly generate numbers to try and break the lock
-or you can select to manual break the lock
+or you can select to manually break the lock

 For manual enter characters from the keyboard follow by Enter/Return
 The application will consume the characters and print 'Lock'/'Unlock' as it encounters 4 or 1 respectively.